vikas9dev/spring-ai/docs/03-foundations-of-generative-ai-and-llms_combined.md

-# 03 Foundations Of Generative Ai And Llms
+# Foundations Of Generative AI And LLMS

 Sections-
 1. [Understanding Generative AI and Language Models](#1-understanding-generative-ai-and-language-models)